caseywatts/caseywatts.github.com/_posts/2012-12-12-markdown_to_slide_presentation.md

 unfortunately.

 ### Impress.js
 This isn't for me; I don't in any way want to emulate Prezi, I don't want to zoom in and out of anything.
-There are times where that's amazing, but I want to facilitate the organization of my materials;
+There are times where that's amazing, but I want to facilitate the organization of my materials.